Aytaç Durak: President of Çukurova Municipalities Union (ÇBB)

 Çukurova, a geographical, economical and cultural region, is separated with high mountains from other regions and resembles more like a state of its own.
 Although, the economical and cultural issues that communities in Çukurova face are similar, interrelations among the communities were poor.
 Durak with other mayors of the region wanted to improve co-operation among the communities of Çukurova. Çukurova Municipalities Union was incorporated in 1997 to be a voice of the local governments in the region.
 Durak was elected the first president of ÇBB.

 Aytaç Durak focused on improving the municipal governing skills of all the municipal staff in Çukurova.
 Regular internal education seminars are held throughout the region.
 Organized with the support of the municipalities, region-wide cultural events became common. Çukurova Art Days is a four-day festival that takes place throughout Çukurova since 2007.

 After 12 years as the president of ÇBB, Durak did not run again in the 2009 General Assembly.
 Mayor of Mersin, Macit Özcan, is elected the second president of ÇBB.

 Personal life

-He is married to Türkan Durak and has two children.
-His son, Gökhan Durak, who is also a Civil Engineer, runs a local television (Çukurova TV) in Adana.
-His daughter has a degree in Landscape Architecture.
+Durak is married to Türkan Durak and has two children.
+His son, Gökhan Durak, who is also a civil engineer, runs a local television (Çukurova TV) in Adana.
+His daughter has a degree in landscape architecture.